How To Make Mexican Mango Flowers

 Mexican Mango on a Stick

-Today I’m sharing a really cute way of eating mangos.
-It’s how a lot of Mexicans grow up eating it.
+Today I’m sharing a really cute way and traditional Mexican style of eating mangos.
+Mexicans grow up eating mango this way and it’s fun and delicious for the whole family.

-You can drizzle lime juice over them and dust with Tajin or ground chile and salt.
+It’s then drizzled with lime juice and dusted with Tajin or ground chile and salt.
 Some people also like to add a sweet and spicy sauce called chamoy.

 This makes a really great treat for kids and adults.